luckypoem/moesocks/README.md

         moesocks --help

-* You might want to run `moesocks` under some kind of a supervising daemon to auto restart the program if it crashes, likely due to [#10590].
+* You might want to run `moesocks` under some kind of a supervising daemon to auto restart the program if it crashes, likely due to [#10590] which was not included in the `7.10.2` release.

 Features